VFM$^{4}$SDG: Unveiling the Power of VFMs for Single-Domain Generalized Object Detection: Experimental

 Moreover, since Co-DETR interacts with multi-scale tokens during decoding, aligning relations at only part of the scales may lead to relational geometric inconsistency across levels.
 Full-level relational distillation instead enforces cross-level consistent relational supervision in the multi-scale feature space, providing a more stable relational foundation for the subsequent SCPQE guided by category prototypes and DINOv3 features, and thereby further improving detection performance and cross-domain generalization.

 \textbf{Effect of using different VFMs.} As shown in Table~\ref{tab:VFMs}, we further evaluate the generalization of the proposed method with different visual foundation models (VFMs) under the Co-DETR framework.
 In addition to DINOv3, we consider two representative models, BEIT-3 (Large)~\cite{wang2023image} and SAM3~\cite{carion2025sam}.
-These models differ substantially in training paradigm, data scale, and representational focus: BEIT-3 adopts multimodal joint pretraining, emphasizing semantic alignment and cross-modal consistency; SAM3 is trained on large-scale segmentation data and, while also modeling cross-modal consistency, places greater emphasis on region-level structure and boundary modeling; DINOv3, by contrast, is pretrained on large-scale visual data in a self-supervised manner, highlighting cross-domain relational consistency and global semantic structure.
+These models differ substantially in training paradigm, data scale, and representational focus: BEIT-3 adopts multi-modal joint pretraining, emphasizing semantic alignment and cross-modal consistency; SAM3 is trained on large-scale segmentation data and, while also modeling cross-modal consistency, places greater emphasis on region-level structure and boundary modeling; DINOv3, by contrast, is pretrained on large-scale visual data in a self-supervised manner, highlighting cross-domain relational consistency and global semantic structure.
 Experimental results show that, despite these differences in pretraining objectives and representation properties, the proposed method consistently improves performance across all VFMs.
 This indicates that the gains do not rely on the incidental advantage of any specific foundation model, but rather on effectively extracting cross-domain stable priors that are broadly present in VFMs and transferring them to the detector to enhance single-domain generalization.
 Further analysis shows that SAM3 and DINOv3 yield more pronounced gains, whereas BEIT-3 provides relatively smaller improvements, which may be related to differences in pretraining scale and structural modeling capacity.
 Compared with DINOv3 and SAM3, which are trained on larger-scale visual data, BEIT-3 may be relatively limited in its ability to encode cross-domain relational structures.
-In addition, to rule out the possibility that the performance gain simply comes from increased model size, we replace SCPQE with two self-attention modules (+2*SA) for comparison.
-Although the two variants differ slightly in implementation details, they have comparable learnable parameter counts overall.
-The results show that simply stacking attention layers does not bring similar gains, suggesting that the improvement comes from the proposed cross-domain stable visual prior guidance itself rather than parameter expansion.
-Overall, these results verify the robustness and scalability of the proposed dual-prior framework.
-Rather than being a model-specific trick, it serves as a general prior-learning mechanism that complements diverse VFMs and improves single-domain generalization for object detection.